-If you are not eligible to retire with PERS at the time of your resignation, you will be offered COBRA continuation (self-pay) for 18 months.
-Or, you may purchase health insurance through PERS Health or the Health Care Exchange.
+If you are not eligible to retire with PERS at the time of your resignation, you will be offered COBRA continuation (self-pay) for 24 months.
+You may also purchase health insurance through PERS Health or the Health Care Exchange.
 See page 10 for contact information.

-26. Q. I will be age 65+ when I retire.
+27. Q. I will be age 65+ when I retire.
 What happens to my insurance?

-A. When your active health insurance ends, you and your dependent, if applicable, will need to enroll in Medicare.
+A. When your active health insurance ends (July 31 or September 30), you and your dependent, if applicable, will need to enroll in Medicare.
 You can enroll in Medicare up to three months in advance.
 Your Medicare coverage should start the first of the month after your active coverage ends.